Wahesh/GlobalAzureBootcamp-2019/Lab2/README.md

 ## Part 4 - Add parameters to your template

 We now need to replace all place holders with parameters.
-This way, we will be able to customize our template and reuse our existing feature
+This way, we will be able to customize our template and reuse our existing feature.

 Replace your node `parameters` with the following snippet: